What Is an IEP? Everything You Need to Know About IDEA, IEPs, and 504 Plans

-Who gets an IEP or 504 Plan?
+Who Qualifies for an IEP vs. a 504 Plan?

 Students who do not meet the criteria spelled out by IDEA may still qualify for help under SECTION 504 of the Rehabilitation Act of 1973, also known simply as “Section 504” or “a 504 Plan.”